 Carnaby Street was the heart of shopping in London in the 1960s and still offers quirky and glam stores, international brands, and unique one-of-a-kind shops.

 It boasts over 150 various shops and over 50 restaurants and bars.
 Carnaby Street is an excellent location to shop off the main roads of London and is a wonderful place to get lost!
+Be sure to replenish yourself with a visit to Kingly Court for some food before resuming retail therapy.

 If you love to stumble upon interesting shops and bars during your visit, Carnaby is a great destination!
 From cobbled roads to small centres, alleys, and dead ends, this street on the edge of Soho is all you need to make a glorious memory of shopping in London.